sailscastshq/docs.sailscasts.com/docs/sounding/what-is-sounding.md

 Use `test()` and `sails.sounding.mailbox` to assert on outgoing transactional email like magic links, invites, password resets, and billing notifications.

+## Plugin-powered features

+Sounding keeps heavier or specialized features in installable plugins.
+The first plugin-powered surface is [Stress testing](/sounding/stress-testing), which adds `sounding stress`, `test.stress(...)`, and a `stress` trial helper through `sounding-plugin-stress`.

+Read [Plugins](/sounding/plugins) for how plugin discovery, commands, trial helpers, and lifecycle events work.

 ## Common problems it helps avoid

 Sounding helps avoid: